rhboot/shim-review/ISSUE_TEMPLATE.md

-Make sure you have provided the following information:

- - [ ] link to your code branch cloned from rhboot/shim-review in the form user/repo@tag
+Confirm the following are included in your repo, checking each box:

  - [ ] completed README.md file with the necessary information
  - [ ] shim.efi to be signed
  - [ ] public portion of your certificate(s) embedded in shim (the file passed to VENDOR_CERT_FILE)